TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 ## Contributing workflow

-- Always branch from `main`

-- Add a branch prefix
+Our workflow is:

+1. Fetch from org remote, fast-forward your local main
+2. Create a branch to address the issue (see below for naming) - *"Always branch from `main`."*
+3. Push the new local branch to your personal remote repository
+4. Create a pull request to merge your remote branch into the org main

+Creating a branch:

 - If there is an associated issue, add the issue number
-  - If there is no associated issue, **and the changes are small**, add a prefix such as "typo", "hotfix", "small-refactor", according to the type of update.
+- If there is no associated issue, **and the changes are small**, add a prefix such as "typo", "hotfix", "small-refactor", according to the type of update
 - If the changes are not small and there is no associated issue, then create the issue first, so we can properly discuss the changes

-- Commit message
+Commit message:

 - Use imperative, present tense (Add feature, Fix bug)
 - Have informative titles
 - If necessary, add a body with details

+Before creating a pull request:

 - Try to create "atomic git commits" (recommended reading: [The Utopic Git History](https://blog.esciencecenter.nl/the-utopic-git-history-d44b81c09593))
 - Make sure the tests pass
 - Make sure the pre-commit tests pass
-- Before creating the pull-request, fetch any `main` updates from upstream and rebase your branch into `origin/main` if necessary
+- Rebase: Fetch any `main` updates from upstream and rebase your branch into `origin/main` if necessary
-- Open a pull request and work with the reviewer to address any issues
+- Then you can open a pull request and work with the reviewer to address any issues

+## GitHub Rules of Engagement

+- Assign only yourself to issues.
+- Assign yourself to issues you **want** to address.
+Consider if you will be able to work on it in the near future - if not, consider leaving it available for someone else to address.
+- Set the issue Status to "In Progress" when you have started working on it.
+  - Creating a PR for an issue (even if only a draft) will automatically set an issue as 'In Progress.'
+A good habit is creating a *draft* PR early, to take advantage of this automation and get feedback early.
+- When finalizing a PR, set the Status to "Ready for Review" - if someone specific **needs** to review it, you can assign them as the reviewer.
+- Once Issues have been addressed by merged PRs, they will automatically move to Done.
+- If you want to discuss an issue at the next group meeting, mark it with the "question" label.
+- Issues without updates for 60 days (and PRs without updates in 30 days) will be labelled as "stale" and filtered out of view.
+There is a Stale project board to view and revive these.